jiaozeren/Hazardous-Property-QSPR/README.md

 **Jiao, Z., Ji, C., Yuan, S., Zhang, Z., & Wang, Q. (2020).
 Development of machine learning based prediction models for hazardous properties of chemical mixtures.
 Journal of Loss Prevention in the Process Industries, 67, 104226.**<br><br>

-Please cite these paper if you want to use this code. <br>Thanks!
+Please cite this paper if you want to reuse this code. <br>Thanks!